 Welcome back readers!
 After a short, summer hiatus, our story of Tavek Dinaar, fallen Inquisitor, continues with Part 8!
 In Part 7, Fourth Brother traveled to Mandalore and met up with then-ISB Agent Gideon.
 Darth Vader’s secret mission to the Mandalorian home world still remains shrouded in mystery….
 However a vision of Obi-Wan Kenobi and the Duchess Satine Kryze has given Fourth Brother some degree of clarity.
 It still wouldn’t prepare him for the revelation to come….

-[If you’re new to our story, follow the links below for prior installments.]
+[If you’re new to our story, follow the links below for prior installments or to continue on.]

 - Prologue – Part 1

 - Part 3 – The Inquisitorious

 - Mandalore – Part 7

 “As you wish, Inquisitor,” said Gideon.
 “Right this way.”
 Gideon first directed me with an extended arm before proceeding towards a turbolift at the far end of the terrace.
 His demeanor was all at once… changed.
 Gone was the air of superiority and conceit in which he’d enveloped himself upon my arrival.
 Replacing it was what I can only describe as anxiety.
 It was not a fearful apprehension, mind you.
 Not of me as an Inquisitor, nor of even Lord Vader at whose command I’d arrived on Mandalore.
 It was instead one of curiosity.
 He truly hadn’t been given any details of my mission.